We are venturing out onto another journey…again.

 That hit me a couple weeks ago and I freaked out because honestly, I wasn’t really used to having someone cannonball into my life and make such an impression that it not only made me change my plans, but made me look at the things I was doing and want to do them in different ways and/or better.
 It wasn’t anything negative that really made me freak out…it was so positive…overwhelmingly positive.
 I guess, since things all sorted themselves out in a good way, that the momentary lapse on my end brought me a few steps ahead of where I used to be.

 I think that’s where we get into trouble with New Years Resolutions.

 In fact, I know that’s where we get into trouble.
 Some ridiculous percent of people fail at their resolutions a month into them.
 But why?
 I think its about trying to change everything at once.
 My writing has and will continue to be about pulling learning points from life and seeing how I can develop myself into a better man.
 Simply put…there you go.
 I have tried quantum leaps and it has never worked out for me.
 It’s actually too hard.
 I’m not saying that in a complaining way either.
 It frankly is too hard to make so many major changes in your life and behavior at once.
 By doing this, you are setting yourself up to fail.

 So what do I believe then?

-Taking it slow.
-But mostly importantly, you have to figure out what you have right now and what you want in the future.
-That sounds pretty basic but if you don’t know where you are and you have no idea where you are going, then you have absolutely no chance of landing on “we did it” land.”
+You have to figure out what you have right now and what you want in the future.
+That sounds pretty basic but if you don’t know where you are and you have no idea where you are going, then you have absolutely no chance of landing on “we did it” island.